nachocaru/xaprb.com/content/blog/2010-03-30-slides-from-my-session-on-mk-query-digest-at-pgeast-2010.md

   - pgeast2010
   - PostgreSQL
 ---
 After two years of just attending and heckling, this time I attended, heckled and presented!
-Here are the slides from my session demonstrating [mk-query-digest&#8217;s new PostgreSQL log-parsing functionality][1], which I gave at PgEast 2010 this past weekend.
+Here are the slides from my session demonstrating [mk-query-digest's new PostgreSQL log-parsing functionality][1], which I gave at PgEast 2010 this past weekend.
 (Great conference, by the way.)

  [1]: http://www.maatkit.org/wp-content/uploads/2010/03/query-analysis-with-mk-query-digest.pdf